balunist/mbp_docs2/source/usage/installation.rst

 Installing MapBoards Pro
 ------------------------

-See the following link for steps to download the add-in installer.  `App Store Installers <https://icarussoftlandings.com/app/docs/appstore/>`__
+See the following for steps to download the add-in installer.  :ref:`App Store Installers <appstore-label>`

 MapBoards Pro is a *Fusion 360 Plug-In* written in Python available for both Windows and MacOS.
 The following describes the installation based on the targeted OS.